 So what does supporting adolescent motivation, metacognition and mastery look like on the ground?
 For one, there are no traditional subject classes; nor are there age or ability groupings.
-Opportunities to learn are driven mostly 13 to 16 year olds LOCATION: Manchester, NH SCHOOL TYPE: Public charter
+Opportunities to learn are driven

 Making Community Connections (MC2) in Brief